PNaveenVarma/PNaveenVarma/README.md

-Hey hey!
+Hey!
 I'm thrilled you stopped by my GitHub profile!
 Dive into my awesome data-driven world 💼, where you'll find tons of cool ideas and projects crafted by me.
 Feel the excitement, explore around, and don't hesitate to reach out anytime!
+- 🌱 Learning advanced techniques in Predictive Analytics and Statistical Analysis
+- 👯 Looking to collaborate on data-driven projects
+- 💬 Ask me about Data Preprocessing, EDA

 <h3 align="left">Connect with me:</h3>